 - Three years’ guaranteed accommodation for undergraduates

-- A programme of talks from prominent experts open to all students
+- A programme of talks from prestigious speakers open to all students

-- A garden with panoramic views of Oxford
+- A garden with breath-taking views of Oxford

-- Cohen Quadrangle – the College’s award-winning second city centre site, opened in 2017, and home to an auditorium
+- Cohen Quadrangle – the College’s award-winning second city centre site, opened in 2017

 - Generous financial grants to help fund students’ academic and extra-curricular activities